22 React Performance Optimization Techniques

 Production grade React applications that scale.
 The world's leading companies use Next.js to build server-rendered…

 You can also find a sample project on server-side rendering below.
 To run the application, simply perform the following steps from the project repository:

 Contribute to Mayankgupta688/reactServerRendering development by creating an account on GitHub.

 The files that are in the “pages” folder of the application are the initial URLs that can be loaded using server-side rendering.

 22. Use React Hooks

 React hooks are the new addition to the React 16.8 Version.
-It is based out of functional programming.
+It is based on functional programming.
 React can now use Functional Programming to create State Components.
 The benefits of React Hooks will be covered in the separate articles: